SahajSJain/MyNBodies/README.md

 3. `mynbodies_omp_out` : An LLM generated OpenMP solver.
 Similar performance was seen.
 4. `mynbodies_acc_out` : An OpenACC solver for GPU parallelization, featuring a one-time data transfer avoiding redundant and repeated host-device copies.

-Saw a 25x speedup on an NVIDA a100 compared with OpenACC compared to an OpenMP CPU simulation on a 48 core Intel Xeon Gold Cascade Lake 6248R
+Observed a 25-32x speedup with an OpenACC simulation on an NVIDA a100 compared to an OpenMP CPU simulation on a 48 core Intel Xeon Gold Cascade Lake 6248R

 These will generate .csv file outputs which can be visualized using Paraview.
 I also experimented with LAMMPS dump format but dumped that idea as ParaView can be a bit glitchy.
 Shout out to https://github.com/lele394 for help with the pre-processing scripts.
 Julia pre-processing scripts in the Input folder were LLM generated.